Exhaust Fan Seals – Free under VEU Program

 It adversely affects your home energy efficiency.
-Installing a self-closing exhaust fan seal, and insulating doors and windows could reduce your energy consumption on air conditioning by over 55%.
+Installing a self-closing exhaust fan seal, sealing chimney flue, and insulating doors and windows could reduce your energy consumption on air conditioning by over 55%.

 To keep your home warm during winter and cool during the sweltering summers, covering all the exhaust fan vents with self-closing dampers becomes essential.